3238 N Cambridge Ave, Milwaukee, WI

 Proper roof ventilation isn't optional in Wisconsin.
 It's the difference between a roof that lasts 20 years and one that fails in 10.

 Holland Exteriors provides attic ventilation installation and repair in Milwaukee and surrounding areas.
-Ridge vents, soffit vents, and powered ventilators to prevent ice dams and extend roof life.
+Our attic ventilation installation includes ridge vent installation, soffit vent installation, balanced roof ventilation, and powered attic fan options for ice dam prevention and longer roof life.
 Licensed, insured, BBB A+ rated.
 Call (414) 340-3890 for a free assessment.

 The House That Ate Shingles